zanderhavgaard/kubecon2022_notes/kubecon.md

 - the rise of high level interfaces (ala PV vs PVC), dev consumes resources defined by DevOps/AppOps/Ops
   - golden paths / paved roads
 - debugging k8s applications using ephemeral containers
+- OpenTelemetry looks like it will be very important in the near future

 # gitopscon (Tuesday)